 From The Art Journal, 1909, p253: Mrs. Swynnerton’s ‘St. Martin’s Summer’ is a most glad and confident painting.
 It should be seen as a decoration, making a single space of radiant colour, free of the confusions of colours surrounding it in a picture gallery.
 Her art is careless of particulars in this, as in other of her paintings.
 The wings of flamingo red are not organic to the figure, the painting of the clasped hands is cruelly raw.
 But the breadth and purity of the conception, the rose-tinted face with its close crown of golden hair, the body fair against the deep airy blue of the sky, have sweetness in their strength.

-- History: before 1904; exhibited New Gallery, Summer Exhibition 1909; purchased 1922 by the National Gallery of Canada.
+- History: mentioned in press as in existence 1898; Manchester Academy Autumn Exhibition, 1910; exhibited Women’s Exhibition, Earl’s Court, 1900; New Gallery, Summer Exhibition 1909; purchased 1922 by the National Gallery of Canada.

 * The image is from a ‘curatorial file’ that a visitor to the gallery was kindly allowed to see and photograph, and has been deliberately ‘pixelized’ because of possible copyright issues.

 Pingback: St. Martin’s Summer. – ANNIE LOUISA SWYNNERTON (1844-1933)

 Pingback: Notes on St. Martin’s Summer, The Sense of Sight and A Dream of Italy. – ANNIE LOUISA SWYNNERTON (1844-1933)

 Pingback: New Risen Hope had wings and was part of a group, evidence suggests. – ANNIE LOUISA SWYNNERTON (1844-1933)